 This is the second post in a new series called Stories of Simple + Intentional Living.
 I’ll be interviewing people from all walks of life with one thing in common—their desire to live simple and intentional lives!
-Check back on the first Sunday of every month for new interviews.

 This month I’m chatting with Charlotte Sapwell.
 I met Charlotte on Facebook and I was immediately drawn to her—as a single mum with two young boys, she was facing homelessness until she turned her life around by building her own tiny home.
 Now she’s an advocate working to empower other single mums.
 Here is her story in her own words.